 The Compensation Committee has the authority under the Hudson Highland Group Long Term Incentive Plan to make equity grants to certain employees.
 Historically, the Compensation Committee has used a mix of stock options and restricted shares, vesting over time, to motivate and retain key executive officers, including our named executive officers.
-To provide both a financial commitment to a new executive officer and an incentive to drive performance to increase the share price, the named executive officers were given at the spin-off (Ms. Noonan) or at hire (Ms. Raymond, Mr. Bielinski and Mr. Gray) a mix of options and restricted stock.
-Ms. Raymond also received a grant of both options and restricted shares after six months of employment in recognition of her performance.
-Since the initial grant (and six-month grant for Ms. Raymond), all future grants were made entirely with options.
-Mr. Chait has only received stock options.
-Prior to making an initial grant to an executive officer, the Compensation Committee is provided with relevant market data and a comparison of grants made to other executive officers based on the benchmarking described above.
-Also, decisions about annual grants are made considering factors of internal equity and prior year performance achievements.
-The Compensation Committee followed this process in reference to the total compensation study performed by Hewitt Associates prior to the 2003 and 2005 grants discussed below.
+To provide both a financial commitment to a new executive officer and an incentive to drive performance to increase the share price, the named executive officers have been awarded grants of stock option and restricted stock from time to time.
+Decisions about annual grants are made considering factors of market competitiveness, internal equity, position responsibilities and prior year performance achievements.
+The Compensation Committee followed this process in reference to the total compensation study performed by Hewitt Associates prior to grants of equity awards in 2003 and 2005.
+In 2005, we made large grants of equity awards to Mr. Chait, Ms. Raymond, Ms. Noonan and Mr. Gray with the expectation that no new grants would be made until 2008.